aj9834/StudyNotion/README.md

 # Key Features:
 <mark>Course Exploration & Filtering:</mark> Users can explore courses by category and apply filters.</br>
-Dashboard Management: Users can add courses to their dashboard, where they can view and remove them. </br>
+<mark>Dashboard Management:</mark> Users can add courses to their dashboard, where they can view and remove them. </br>
-Contact Form Integration: Users can submit inquiries with name, email, phone number, subject, message, and file attachment, which are sent directly to email.</br>
+<mark>Contact Form Integration:</mark> Users can submit inquiries with name, email, phone number, subject, message, and file attachment, which are sent directly to email.</br>
-Student Testimonials: Displayed feedback from students for credibility.</br>
+<mark>Student Testimonials:</mark> Displayed feedback from students for credibility.</br>
-Dynamic UI & Navigation: Included a navbar, footer, and structured content sections for seamless navigation.</br>
+<mark>Dynamic UI & Navigation:</mark> Included a navbar, footer, and structured content sections for seamless navigation.</br>

 # Home Page
 ![Image](https://github.com/user-attachments/assets/f90301a4-2ac9-4855-9854-19821f188617)